Club Championship Roster Limitation Rules for 2026

 Clubs must carefully choose who represents them in each title.
 New this season, organizations may register up to four players for solo games, adding another strategic layer to roster decisions.

-In team titles, each club is limited to one team per game with the exception of ML:BB , raising the stakes of every roster decision.
+In team titles, each club is limited to one team per game, raising the stakes of every roster decision.
+Game-specific exceptions might apply - check the Official Rules and Regulations via the link below for more details.

 Note: For both team and solo titles, only the single highest placement will count toward the club's total score.